Rafaello Macaron Recipe – Coconut Macarons

 Make Macaron "Rafaello" Shells

-In a bowl of food processor combine powdered sugar, desiccated coconut, and almond flour.
+In a bowl of a food processor combine 200 grams powdered sugar, 50 grams desiccated coconut, and 50 grams almond flour.
 Process for 3-4 minutes, until completely powdered, stopping to scrape the contents from the bottom.

-- In a thoroughly cleaned bowl of a mixer, fitted with whip attachment, whip egg whites with a pinch of salt until slightly frothy.
+In a thoroughly cleaned bowl of a mixer, fitted with the whip attachment, whip 100 grams egg whites with a pinch of salt until slightly frothy.

-In 2 additions add the sugar and continue whipping until firm peaks, about 6 minutes
+In 2 additions add the 50 grams of sugar and continue whipping until firm peaks, about 6 minutes

 - Sift in the nut mixture into the meringue.
 With a quick swirling motion, quickly make 4-5 stirs with a spatula, then gently continue folding the mixture until the batter falls off the spoon in a ribbon, which disappears within thirty seconds.

 - Spoon the mixture into the prepared pastry bag and pipe 1-inch rounds on the parchment paper, 1.5 inches away from each other.